 |Warranty||More types, longer terms, better coverage, etc.||Less possible for older models with more mileage|

 |Repairs & Maintenance||Typically not needed for a long time.
 Some issues are covered by your warranty||Often necessary and more immediate.
 May not be covered by any warranty|

-What to do Before You Purchase a New or Used Car
+What To Do Before You Purchase a Used or New Car

 As you can see, there are plenty of factors to think about prior to buying any new or used vehicle.
 Don’t get discouraged.
 Once you get the hang of the process, finding the right car is straightforward enough.
 Here’s what you should do you make your decision: